Danny5487401/go_advanced_code/chapter30_memory_management/01_memory/go_mem.md

 	// progress has already been made.
-	pagesInUse         atomic.Uint64 // pages of spans in stats mSpanInUse pagesSwept         atomic.Uint64 // pages swept this cycle pagesSweptBasis    atomic.Uint64 // pagesSwept to use as the origin of the sweep ratio sweepHeapLiveBasis uint64        // value of gcController.heapLive to use as the origin of sweep ratio; written with lock, read without sweepPagesPerByte  float64       // proportional sweep ratio; written with lock, read without
+	pagesInUse         atomic.Uint64 // pages of spans in stats mSpanInUse pagesSwept         atomic.Uint64 // pages swept this cycle pagesSweptBasis    atomic.Uint64 // pagesSwept to user as the origin of the sweep ratio sweepHeapLiveBasis uint64        // value of gcController.heapLive to user as the origin of sweep ratio; written with lock, read without sweepPagesPerByte  float64       // proportional sweep ratio; written with lock, read without
 	// TODO(austin): pagesInUse should be a uintptr, but the 386
 	// compiler can't 8-byte align fields.